george-mcintyre/pvashark/README.md

 **BitSet Display**:
 ```
-├─ Changed BitSet (2 bytes): 10000101
+├─ Changed BitSet (1 byte): 01000001
-   └─ Effective:             10111111
+   └─ Effective:         01111000011
 ```

 Shows both the original received bitset and the effective bitset after forcing direct non-complex children of set complex fields.
-In this example, bit 2 (alarm struct) forces bits 3-5 (severity, status, message) to be included, bit 0 (NTScalar struct) forces the value field to be included
+In this example,
+ - bit 0 (root) forces bit 1 (value) to be included, and
+ - bit 6 (timeStamp struct) forces bits 7-9 (secondsPastEpoch, nanoseconds, userTag) to be included.

-> note that we have not shown the bits for the subfields in display, control, etc.
+> note that we have not shown the bits for the display, control, etc.

 ---

 ## 10. ChangedBitSet (Monitor, Get replies)

 For partial‑update messages a **BitSet** precedes the value stream.
+The *n*‑th bit set to `1` means "member *n* has been updated and its PVField appears in the payload".
+Unset bits indicate that the receiver should reuse its cached copy of that member.
+Bit numbering matches the depth‑first order of the `FieldDesc` tree.

+When a complex field (structure) bit is set, all its direct non-complex subfields are automatically included.
+If you wanted only individual `nanoseconds`, you would set bit 8 specifically.

 ### 10.1 Example of exchange using BitSet